pretix/pretix-docs/docs/tutorial/products.md

 We will now create the discount ticket.
 We are going to base it on the "standard ticket" we just edited so that we don't have to repeat all the same steps.
 This means that the "reduced ticket" is not needed anymore.
-We will navigate to [Your event] → "Products" → "Products", click the red :btn:🗑: next to the reduced ticket, and confirm that we want to delete it.
+We will navigate to [Event] → "Products" → "Products", click the red :btn:🗑: next to the reduced ticket, and confirm that we want to delete it.
 This takes us back to the product overview.
 We will click the :btn:Clone: button next to the standard ticket in order to clone it.
 We will name the new ticket "Discount ticket", provide a translation, and change the "default price" to €120.00.